microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 This DMV will track overall resource usage of your workload against Azure SQL Database such as CPU, I/O, and memory.

-- Setup an XEvent trace for queries

-TODO: This step may be moved to a BONUS activity.

 **Step 2: Run the workload and observe performance**

 - Examine the workload query from the script **topcustomersales.sql**.